Mohsnmonji/mohsnmonji.github.io/about-me.md

 My doctoral research has been supported by funding from [Concordia University](https://www.concordia.ca/artsci/sociology-anthropology.html), [Fonds de recherche du Québec – Société et Culture (FRQSC)](https://www.frq.gouv.qc.ca), the [Quebec Interuniversity Center for Social Statistics (QICSS)](https://www.ciqss.org), and the [Canadian Research Data Centre Network (CRDCN)](https://crdcn.ca).

-Another strand of my research focuses on **critical data studies** and the **social implications of technology**, particularly how datafication and technological developments, including Artificial Intelligence (AI), impact society, drive social change, contribute to social good, or reinforce social inequalities.⁣

 Methodologically, I am interested in quantitative research methods, survey methodology, applied social statistics, and machine learning, with a focus on official large-scale surveys with complex sampling designs.

 As a university lecturer, I teach courses in **Sociological Theory**, **Applied Social Statistics**, **Quantitative Research Methods**, **Survey Methodology**, and **Critical Data Studies**, with an emphasis on connecting course material to real-world applications.
 In my courses, I incorporate **experiential learning** to provide students with more opportunities to work with real-world data on topics such as income inequality, food insecurity, housing, and disparities in health outcomes, allowing them to see the impact their work can have in creating a more **functional**, **just**, and **healthier society**.